egiberne/egiberne/README.md

 ## 🚀 About Me
 I'm an IT Guy.
 <br>
-Have fun when learning, coding, teamworking.
+Have fun when learning, coding and teamworking.

 ## 🛠 Skills